The Oil Belt Railway

 |Right of way on the 1930 Crawford County Plat Map, over a decade post-abandonment.
 (Historic Map Works)|

 A narrow-gauge operation, one of the very few that were never converted to standard gauge in the state, the line hauled grain and hay to local farmers in the area, as well as oil field supplies.
-The line had no turntable, only one passenger car, and six freight cars.
+The line had no turntable, only one passenger car, and six freight cars, according to Lawrence Lore.

 |Image: Oil Belt Railroad 10 via IndustrialHistory|